 The elderly and parents of young children are urged to consult their doctors after the state found that the level of disinfecting chemicals in the water exceeded the threshold set by the Safe Drinking Water Act.
 Because of this, the city immediately warned its residents that the water contained by-products of disinfectants that may cause health issues.
 Including risks for cancer over time.

-Detroit’s water system offered a $4 million connection fee to restore their service.
+Detroit’s water system offered a $4 million connection fee to restore its service.
 However, Jerry Ambrose, Flint’s state-appointed emergency manager.
 And other city officials declined the offer.
-They cited their concerns that water rates could go up more than $12 million each year.
+They cited concerns that water rates could increase by more than $12 million each year.
 Even the re-connection fee wavered.
 They insisted that the water should be safe.

-The residents started to form a community forum with tote jugs of discolored water.
-The Detroit Free Press reported children were starting to develop rashes and were suffering from strange illnesses.
+The residents began forming a community forum around tote jugs of discolored water.
+The Detroit Free Press reported that children were starting to develop rashes and were suffering from strange illnesses.

 February 2015

 About seven times greater than the EPA limit of 15 ppb in the water.
-Because of this, the MDEQ was notified by the EPA of the results that dangerous lead levels were detected in Flint's water homes.
-Because even small amounts of lead could still cause lasting health and developmental problems in children.
+As a result, the MDEQ was notified by the EPA that dangerous levels of lead had been detected in Flint's water, because even small amounts could still cause lasting health and developmental problems in children.

-The MDEQ noted “hiccups” change, including a Total Trihalomethanes ( TTHM) build-up, a cancer-causing byproduct of chlorine and organic matter.
+The MDEQ noted “hiccups” in the change, including a buildup of Total Trihalomethanes (TTHMs), a cancer-causing byproduct of chlorine and organic matter.
 Elevated TTHM levels are not an immediate health emergency because disease risk increases only after years of consumption.

-According to Miguel Del Toral, an EPA expert, the state was testing the water in a way that could profoundly minimize the lead levels.
-The officials played down the problems and said the water was not an imminent threat to public health.
+According to Miguel Del Toral, an EPA expert, the state was testing the water in a way that could significantly reduce lead levels.
+The officials played down the problems and said the water posed no imminent threat to public health.
 For them, it was clear that the nature of the threat was addressed poorly.

 Conversely, most Flint residents were more concerned and complained about other aspects of their water, such as its taste, smell, and color.